 This paper studied landowners’ attitudes, perceptions, and social and peer pressure related to active management of ecosystem using SEM which broadened the scope of wildlife management research through the inclusion of moral norms in TRA and TPB models.
 From an applied standpoint, our results suggest that forest landowners in the grassland-forestland ecotone have several motivations to adopt active forest management, which can be revealed from positive peer and family pressure, positive moral norms, positive feelings about active management, and positively perceived ability to manage.
 However, as the attitude statements reveal, many landowners are satisfied with the status quo, which could be the major reason behind the negative relationship between 'attitude’ and ‘intention’ to know or invest more in active management activities.
 Perhaps these landowners feel that while active forest management involving thinning, prescribed fire, and herbicide applications are needed for timber-oriented forest management, it may not be necessary to improve wildlife habitat.
 This disconnect between landowner perceptions and the science of forest management needs to be addressed through field demonstration and other forms of extension.

-ourhis paper introduced new ways to expand these two well-established theories.
+A couple limitations of this study is worth nothing.
+The sociodemographic of our survey respondents are similar to average family forest landowners in Oklahoma, although the numbers are not directly comparable as we limited our sample pool to those having 160 acres.
+Likewise, there was no statistical difference in socio-demographics between early and late respondents, which is commonly used method for non-response bias analysis (Joshi et al. 2019).
+Nonetheless, our response rate is less than desirable, causing some concern for non-response bias.
+Also, in one of the statements defining attitude, we asked respondent to reveal whether they are satisfied with the wilderness of forest, rangeland, and deer habitat.
+Although very high value of Cronbach’s alpha (0.
+87) suggests that the landowner responses to this statement were mostly consistent with other statements, landowners may not characterize medium-sized, managed private land as wilderness.
+Despite these caveats withstanding, this paper introduced new ways to expand these two well-established theories.
 We believe TRA, TPB, and moral norms can and should be expanded in the human dimension and wildlife management research.
 Furthermore, the use of TPB and TRA for other species, and the expansion of these theories using moral norms in the hunting research are yet to be understood fully.
 Also, TPB is criticized for ignoring human emotions, identity, and moral values (Miller, 2017) which are addressed by this paper by expanding theories by adding moral norms as suggested (Ajzen, 1991).
-The recent development of TPB is more suggestive of mediating the role of perceived behavior control between attitude-intention and subjective norms-attitude and inclusion of sociodemographic variables into the model (Ajzen, 2020; Sok et al., 2020)
+The recent development of TPB is more suggestive of mediating the role of perceived behavior control between attitude-intention and subjective norms-attitude and inclusion of sociodemographic variables into the model (Ajzen, 2020; Sok et al., 2020).
+Since our study is primarily focused on exploring the role of moral norms in traditional realm of TBP and TRA, future research highlighting mediating role of socio-demogrpahic variables will likely provide additional insights.

 5. Conclusion and Management Implications